 - Assume images will be initially blocked by email clients, or that certain images—background images, for example—will completely fail to load.

 - Don’t design an email that’s essentially one large, sliced-up image.
-While these kind of emails look pretty, they perform poorly.
+While this kind of emails look pretty, it performs poorly.
 Remember that there is a huge number of different email clients which render email differently.
 Sliced-up images will be displayed differently (for example with unnecessary space).
 Another reason - low text-to-image ration can cause spam filters to be triggered.

 - Be careful choosing fonts.
 Use email-safe fonts or widely adopted custom fonts.

 - Don’t forget about the mobile experience!
 Is your email readable at arm’s length on a small screen?
 Will the images slow its load time on a mobile device?
 Are your links easy to press with a thumb?

 Much like with design, there are best practices to follow when coding HTML email.

 - Code all structure using the table element.
 For more complicated layouts, you should nest tables to build complex structures.